paulburgess1357/Design-Patterns/README.md

   - remote.push_button()
     - command->execute()
 	  - tv.turn_on()

 This allows for any number of commands/logic to be programmed with the remote.
 The logic is encapsulated within the receivers.
 The invoker has no knowledge on how the action is performed.
-All it nows is that it can call "execute()".
+All it knows is that it can call "execute()".
 The command object holding the receiver will delegate the call to the receiver.

 Example:
   - Link1